Business

 The global economy holds significant importance due to various reasons.
 Firstly, emerging markets play a crucial role in micro and macroeconomics.
 With the increased world population, these markets have experienced significant economic growth.

 Lastly, long-term economic projections suggest that the GDP of emerging market economies will continue growing positively.
 This will significantly impact the world economy.
-For instance, based on the Focus Economics report, India’s economy is expected to grow by 7.5%, the Philippines by 6.6%, China by 6.3%, Indonesia by 5.3%, Egypt by 5.1%, Malaysia by 4.9%, Peru by 3.8%, and Morocco by 3.7%.
+For instance, based on Focus Economics GDP growth data, India’s economy is expected to grow by 7.5%, the Philippines by 6.6%, China by 6.3%, Indonesia by 5.3%, Egypt by 5.1%, Malaysia by 4.9%, Peru by 3.8%, and Morocco by 3.7%.

 Who Dominates the World Economy?